By Rick Steves

 - Rick's strategic advice on how to get the most out of your time and money, with rankings of his must-see favorites

-- Top sights and hidden gems, from the European Parliament and Flanders Fields to boutique breweries and cozy bars with perfect Belgian fries
+- Top sights and hidden gems, from the European Parliament and Flanders Fields to wafel trucks and popular breweries

-- How to connect with local culture: Lose yourself in the work of the Flemish masters, sample fine chocolates, and sip craft beers with friendly locals
+- How to connect with local culture: Lose yourself in the art of the Flemish masters, taste fish fresh from the North Sea at the Vismarkt, and sip Trappist ales with friendly locals

 - Beat the crowds, skip the lines, and avoid tourist traps with Rick's candid, humorous insight

-- Self-guided walking tours of lively neighborhoods and incredible museums
+- Self-guided walking tours of lively town squares and inspiring museums

 - Useful resources including a packing list, Dutch and French phrase books, a historical overview, and recommended reading